celi52/CrossUPL/README.md

 # A Dataset for Day-ahead Power Load Forecasting Based on Multiple Utilities Integration

-This repository provides an official **PyTorch** implementation of *CrossUPL: A Dataset for Day-ahead Power Load Forecasting Based on Multiple Utilities Integration (Under review as a submission to KDD2025 Dataset and Benchmark Track).*
+This repository provides an official **PyTorch** implementation of *CrossUPL: A Dataset for Day-ahead Power Load Forecasting Based on Multiple Utilities Integration.*

 <p align="center">
   <img width="800" src="framework.png">